charlie-vf/genshin-recipes-blog/README.md

 ## **User Stories**

 The User Stories are mapped out in GitHub Projects using the Kanban board format.
+All were successfully implemented, explanation for which can be found in the Future Features section of this ReadMe.

-They are:
+The user stories are:

-## Milestone One - Main
+## Milestone One - Main - Week One
 The first step was getting the general setup of the site's navbar across pages, display of the homepage and infinite scroll on the homepage up and running.
 <p>
 The user should be able to easily navigate the site, with no awkard refreshes or empty/broken screens while data is being fetched.